chrivand/email_sec_health_check/README.md

 # Cisco Email Health Checker (EHC)

 This is sample code for our prototype of the EHC.
-Created by Hakan Nohre and Christopher van der Made.
+Created by Håkan Nohre and Christopher van der Made.

 Ehc.py contains the brains of the process.